wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-intro.rst

 LQR and Measurement Latency Compensation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Oftentimes, our sensors have a delay associated with their measurements.
-For example the Spark MAX motor controller over CAN can have up to 30ms of delay associated with velocity measurements.
+For example the SPARK MAX motor controller over CAN can have up to 30ms of delay associated with velocity measurements.

 This lag means that our feedback controller will be generating voltage commands based on state estimates from the past.
 This often has the effect of introducing instability and oscillations into our system, as shown in the graph below.